PrajktaP/Marvellous-Python-Assignments/Assignment 1/README.md

-# Marvellous-Python-Assignments
-Python class assignments

-Assignment 1 programs:
+# Marvellous-Python-Assignments: Assignment 1 programs:

 1. Write a program which contains one function named as Fun().
 That function should display "Hello from Fun" on console.